chloedkkwon/chloedkkwon.github.io/research.md

     image:
       src: /assets/img/work/q_project.png
       alt: q_project
-    description: I examined the prosodic patterns exhibited by Korean L2 speakers of English compared to English L1 speakers.
-Since Korean and English are prosodically distinct languages, I expected unique patterns to arise for Korean L2 speakers from L1 influence.
-Specifically, I hypothesized that the difference would stem from a Korean prosodic property in which phrase edges are highly prominent.
-This hypothesis is supported by the result that shows that L2 speakers are more consistently affected by boundary effects.
-It further indicates that specific prosodic characteristics of L1 shape the realization of L2 speech, which helps us understand why L2 speech sounds distinct from L1 systematically.
+    description: I examined the prosodic patterns of Korean L2 English speakers compared to English L1 speakers.
+Given the prosodic differences between Korean and English, I anticipated that unique patterns in L2 speech would emerge due to L1 influence.
+Specifically, I hypothesized that Korean L2 speakers would exhibit stronger boundary effects, reflecting the prominence of phrase edges in Korean prosody.
+This hypothesis was supported by findings showing that L2 speakers are more consistently influenced by boundary effects, suggesting that specific prosodic features of L1 shape L2 speech production.
+These insights contribute to our understanding of why L2 speech systematically differs from L1 speech.